-Bathtime may seem like fun, but there's a lot to watch out for when bathing kids.
+Bathtime may sound like fun, but there's a lot to watch out for when bathing kids.
 So only give a baby or child a bath if the parent asks you to and if you feel comfortable doing it.
+Some kids can be extremely active, and that might make it hard to keep them safe in the tub.
+If a kid struggles or resists being put in the tub, don't force it.
+Instead of a full bath, clean the child up as best you can with a washcloth and let the parents know when they get home.

 Top Things to Know About Bathing Kids